Crypto Price Today: Bitcoin slips below $27,500; Tron & XRP tank up to 10%; Litecoin jumps 7%

 The Bitcoin rally was interrupted by the interest rate hike of 25 basis points announced by the Fed in the latest FOMC meeting, said Shivam Thakral, CEO of BuyUcoin.
 "Bitcoin and Ethereum while other digital assets followed a similar trend.
 The evolving banking situation in the US is making investors jittery and markets are expected to remain choppy," he said.

-Blockchain platform Polkadot will be hosting its first global blockchain conference in India with the aim to enter into the Indian Ecosystem.
+Blockchain platform Polkadot will be hosting its first global blockchain conference named Polkadot Now India Conference in India with the aim to enter into the Indian Ecosystem.
 The event will be held on April 1-2, 2023 in Bangalore.
 The two-day conference will feature a range of high-profile projects, including KILT Protocol, Astar Network, Moonsama, Public Pressure, Polkassembly, Unique Network, Polkadex and more than 30 diverse speakers from the Polkadot ecosystem.

 Tech View By WazirX Trade Desk Render Token (RNDR) is a distributed GPU rendering network built on top of the Ethereum blockchain, aiming to connect artists and studios in need of GPU compute power with mining partners willing to rent their GPU capabilities out.